Lust and Lupus: Is the Sex Really Worth It?

 I guess I am just lucky, but not "play the lotto" lucky.
 Let’s be real: I won the genetic jackpot with several autoimmune diseases.
-As if relationships are not hard enough, now throw in Lupus.
-Between chronic pain, medication-induced side effects, and lowered immunity – plenty can go wrong.
-These all affect your state of mind, body, confidence, and SEX.
-I mean nothing is sexier than vaginal tearing during sexual intercourse.
+As if relationships are not hard enough, now throw in lupus.
+Plenty can go wrong between chronic pain, medication-induced side effects, and lowered immunity.
+These all affect your mind, body, confidence, and SEX.
+I mean, nothing is sexier than vaginal tearing during sexual intercourse.
 Right?
 Do you give up sex for your chronic disease?
 Of course not.
-However, unlike the average individual, there is a little more work that goes into lust and lupus.
+However, unlike the average individual, a little more work goes into lust and lupus.

 Lupus medications that affect sex

 Medications like biologics (Enbrel, Humira, Xeljanz, etc.) and methotrexate suppress your immune system.
 That’s the point, right?
 Since your body spends all day fighting itself, these drugs simply turn off your immune system making you more susceptible to disease.
 Issues like increased UTIs, kidney infections and increased yeast infections come into play with sex.